dabit3/amplify-photo-sharing-workshop/README.md

 2. `updatePosts` - This function will allow us to update the main posts array
 3. `posts` - The posts coming back from our API

-This component has a lot going on, so before we dive into the code let's walk through what is going on here:
+This component has a lot going on, so before we dive into the code let's walk through what is happening:

 1. We create some initial state using the `useState` hook.
 This state is created using the `initialState` object.
 2. The `onChangeText` handler sets the name, description, and location fields of the post
 3. The `onChangeImage` handler allows the user to upload an image and saves it to state.
 It also creates a unique image name.
 4. The `save` function does the following:
 - First checks to make sure that all of the form fields are populated
-- Next, it updates the `saving` state to true to show a saving indicator
+- Next it updates the `saving` state to true to show a saving indicator
 - We then create a unique ID for the post using the `uuid` library
 - Using the form state and the `uuid`, we create a post object that will be sent to the API.
 - Next, we upload the image to S3 using `Storage.put`, passing in the image name and the file